noi-techpark/odh-docs/source/architecture.rst

 elements, described in the remainder of this section in the same order as they appear in the picture.

-.. _data-source-def:
+.. _data-provider-def:

-Data Source
+Data Providers
-   A Data Source is the origin of one ore more datasets, which usually belongs to a single domain.
-Data are usually automatically picked up by sensors and stored in some format, like for example CSV.
+   A :ref:`Data Provider <data-providers>` is a person, company or public body that supplies to the |odh| some data or dataset, which usually belongs to a single domain.
+Data are automatically picked up by sensors and stored in some format, like for example CSV or :term:`JSON`.

-   .. note:: Each data source is provided by one :strong:`Data
-      Provider`.
-Since a data provider may decide to not publish its data on the |odh| anymore, or new data providers can join the
+   .. note:: Since a data provider may decide at some point to not
-      |odh| in the future, they are not an official part of the
-      |odh|.
-You can learn more on this, including the current list of
+      publish its data on the |odh| anymore, or new data providers can join the |odh| in the future, they are not an official part of the |odh|.
+You can learn more on this, including the current list of data providers, in the :ref:`dedicated section
-      data providers, in the :ref:`dedicated section <data-providers>` of the documentation.
+      <data-providers>` of the documentation.

 .. _dataset-def: